Meet Ross S. Barrett

 What attracts the attention of stutterers and non-stutterers alike, however, are his Master's Degree in speech pathology from the University of Cincinnati and his long record of success in helping his students establish and maintain fluency.

-Mr. Barrett is a longstanding member of and is certified by the American-Speech-Language-Hearing Association (ASHA) and is a Board Recognized Fluency Specialist.
+Mr. Barrett is a longstanding member of and is certified by the American-Speech-Language-Hearing Association (ASHA).
 He is a member of the Speech-Language-Hearing Association of Virginia.
 Barrett has been recognized as a Health Care Hero by Inside Business and has appeared in many national and local newspaper, radio and television news reports for his expertise on stuttering.

 The program is centered around the fact that the physical act of stuttering is nothing more than distorted muscle movements.
 Certain movement patterns produce fluent speech and patterns other than those produce disfluent speech.
 Most stutterers have spontaneous fluency from time to time but since it is not the result of conscious effort, they cannot control or maintain it.
 By understanding the mechanics of speech and acquiring new muscle-movement patterns in a step-by-step manner, most stutterers leave therapy with controlled fluent speech.
 "No one can 'cure' stuttering," says Barrett."
 But those who learn and apply these methods can achieve long-term controlled fluency.
 I can provide the tools and the benefit of my experience as a stutterer, but each client member must contribute commitment and hard work to be successful."